Skip to main content

 4. Pack Clay in 1-Inch Layers

-5. Shape the 1 in-per-ft Slope
+5. Shape the 1-Inch-Per-Foot Slope

-6. Install & Level the Pitching Rubber
+6. Install and Level the Pitching Rubber

 What clay mix should I use for a Little League mound?